 NFL

-Why is C.J.
-Stroud’s dad in prison?
-How long was he sentenced for and what did he do?
+The reason why C.J.
+Stroud’s dad in prison: How long was he sentenced for and what did he do?

-Houston Texans quarterback C.J.
-Stroud made waves in his first season in NFL, finishing with 4,108 yards, 23 touchdowns and 5 interceptions.
+Texans quarterback C.J.
+Stroud is making waves in his second season in Houston, leading the team to a 6-4 record with 2,371 passing yards and 12 touchdowns so far.
 But he also made headlines for his activities off the field of play - particularly for his advocacy for prison reform.

 It is a theme that is close to Stroud’s heart.
 When he was just 13 years old, his father, Coleridge Bernard Stroud III, pleaded guilty to charges of carjacking, kidnapping, robbery, evading an officer with reckless driving and misdemeanor sexual battery.
 As he was a repeat offender, Stroud’s father was sentenced to 38 years in prison.